AnushreeBagchi/Blog/content/posts/2020-05-03---Setting-up-Javascript-Repository.md

   ]
 }
 ```
-Once you do this, you should see.
+Once you do this, you should see a dropdown to debug current file in Run tab.